Four Signs the Second Coming Is Near

 You can prove from your own Bible what is that true “gospel of the kingdom of God” that Jesus Christ emphasized in Matthew 24:14.
 Mr. Armstrong wrote an entire book about it, called The Incredible Human Potential.
 As with all our other literature, we will gladly send you a free copy.

 The existence of weapons threatening all human life, the coming of a man to restore all things, and the preaching of the true gospel around the world are all signs that Jesus Christ Himself said would immediately precede His return.
 And all three of these signs have occurred.

-The existence of weapons that can annihilate humanity was a sign Jesus gave that everyone in the world could see.
-The sign of an end-time Elijah and the sign of the true gospel being preaching around the world were signs that require you to focus on God’s Church.
+The existence of weapons that can annihilate humanity is a sign Jesus gave that everyone in the world can see.
+The sign of an end-time Elijah and the sign of the true gospel being preached around the world are signs that require you to focus on God’s Church.